Xide County: Geography

-Xide County is located in the northern section of the north-south Yunnan tectonic belt.
+Xide County is located in the northern section of the north–south Yunnan tectonic belt.
 Folds and faults coexist in the territory, and the rock strata in the territory cross the stratigraphic area in the asbestos stratigraphic district and the oblique stratigraphic area in Mishi.
-The terrain is high in the northeast and low in the southwest, and the mountains and rivers are mostly north-south.
-The highest point is located in the main peak of Erze Russia in Xiaoxiangling, with an altitude of 4500.4 meters, and the lowest point is located in Hongshanzui, Lizi Township, with an altitude of 1580 meters.
+The terrain is high in the northeast and low in the southwest, and the mountains and rivers are mostly north–south.
+The highest point is located in the main peak of Erze Russia in Xiaoxiangling, with an altitude of 4500.4 meters, and the lowest point is located in Hong Shinzui, Lizi Township, with an altitude of 1580 meters.
 Ditch and dam account for 3.82%, which is the main rice producing area; The mesa accounts for 0.86%, which is the main potato producing area; Deep hills accounted for 0.39%; low and medium mountains accounted for 34.42%; Moderate mountains account for 60%, with a large number of natural grasslands and forests; Mountain plains account for 0.34%, mostly high-altitude natural grasslands with flat terrain; High mountains account for 0.17%, mainly distributed in the Erze Russia area at the southern end of the Xiaoxiang Mountains.